dataArtisans/flink-training-web/dataStreamBasics/handsOn.md

 ### 1. Start a local Apache Kafka instance

-[Apache Kafka](http://kafka.apache.org) is a central component in many systems that process data streams.
+[Apache Kafka](http://kafka.apache.org) is a central component in many infrastructures that process data streams.
 Kafka is a distributed and durable publish-subscribe system for data streams.
 A stream is called *topic* and can be populated from multiple sources and read from multiple consumers.
 Topics are persisted to harddisk and can be replayed.

 Please follow these instructions to setup a local Kafka instance.